12. Processing Data in Groups

 Create a similar series of violin plots.

-Add the average BMIs in each group to the above box plot.
+(*) Add the average BMIs in each group to the

-In Figure 12.2, on the other hand, we have a bar plot representing a two way contingency table (obtained in a different way than in Chapter 11):
+On the other hand, Figure 12.2 shows a bar plot representing a contingency table.
+It was obtained in a different way from that used in Chapter 11:

 sns.barplot(